wp-plugins/free-quotation/readme.txt

 2. Free Quotation widget should be located in widget area

 == Changelog ==

+= 1.2.2 =
+Fix CSS in table
+Reorganization of code in few places

 = 1.2.1 =
 Fix many small issue and improve stable